bg

 We’re proud of these changes and are eager to delve deeper.
 We appreciate the B-Corp process as comprehensive purpose-driven, and will be hard to achieve.

 Of course, not every B-Corp journey results in certification.
 Knowing this, we’ve decided to document our progress transparently.
 At Tribes, we’ve always believed in potential.
 With B-Lab’s guidance, our vision is becoming clearer and evolving.
 It’s shown us that we can be more than just a service to our customers; we can also become a tribe for the greater good.
-We will be continuing to document our Journey to B-Corp here.

 David Elkabas